 - Dancing.
 I guess you could say this is free, but most places where I live charge a cover no matter what.

 - Cable.
 Yes I realize that cable is a ridiculous thing for me to rely on.
 However, I love my TV shows and they are a great source of entertainment and laughs for me.
 We have cut our bill down though.
 We don’t have the greatest package (but it’s enough for us).

 - My car.
 I wouldn’t be able to get to work fast enough without it.
 I have a 2008 car that gets good gas mileage though.
 It’s completely paid off and my full coverage insurance is less than $700 a year.

 - My dogs.
 I know there are those out there who think having a pet is a waste of money.
-But honestly, I think you are nuts.
+But, I think you are nuts.
 I love my dogs.

 - My cell phone.
-We save money on this because the boyfriend gets a discount through his work off the plan of 20%.
+We save money on this because Wes gets a discount through his work off the plan of 20%.
 This is a great way to save!

 - Internet.
 I like having the internet.
 I like to blog as well.
 Our plan isn’t too expensive either.

 - Travel.
 This gets expensive, and usually I get a little worried about money when I’m on vacation, but sometimes you just have to let loose.
 I save and pay for vacations with my “extra income” that I make every month.

 Of course if anything went badly such as if we lost our jobs, I would get rid of some of these things (probably most if we really needed the money),